 – Gift of the Givers

-On 3 September, we took part in National Casual Day.
-All the money collected went to Fountain House.
-Casual Day is a fundraising and awareness creating project benefiting persons with disabilities.
+On 3 September 2011, we took part in National Casual Day.
+All the money collected went to Fountain House who use the day as a fundraising and awareness creating project benefiting persons with disabilities.